Struggle with getting dinner on the table? Grab our 5 easy family meal recipes!

 The first time we took my now-6 year old hiking (she was 4 months old), she wasn’t eating solids yet.

-So, most of the snacks were for us.
+So, most of the snacks were for us to eat.
 However, I did have to stop and breastfeed her several times, which only made me hungrier.

 I was so thankful for our smart snack packing strategy!